He has successfully completed assignments for several clients including the following:

 - HF over-the-horizon radar systems: receiver and LO distribution, design support and implementation.

-- Provided engineering support for communication equipment proposals: transportable digital tropospheric scatter equipment, microwave LOS links, HF broadcast stations, satellite receivers and IF group delay equalisers.
+- Provided engineering support for communication equipment proposals: transportable digital point to point LOS links, HF broadcast stations, satellite receivers and IF group delay equalisers.

-- Propagation studies and performance predictions for HF channels, VHF (Bullington), tropospheric scatter and microwave LOS/diffraction links.
+- Propagation studies and performance predictions for HF channels, VHF (Bullington) and microwave LOS links.

 - Frequency planning to manage intermodulation distortion and harmonics (obscure products).